reilabs/gnark-lean-extractor/README.md

 contributing, or are new to Go, please see our [contributing guidelines](./CONTRIBUTING.md) for more information.

+## Compatibility table
+This version of `gnark-lean-extractor` is compatible with `gnark v0.8.x`.
+It is recommended to import [`ProvenZK-v1.3.0`](https://github.com/reilabs/proven-zk/tree/v1.3.0) in Lean4 to process the circuits extracted with this version of `gnark-lean-extractor`.

 ## Example

 The following is a brief example of how to design a simple gnark circuit in